 Re-sitting A Levels isn’t as easy as you may believe it to be.

 Studying for your A Level again will be just as hard – or even harder – the following year.
 If you do decide to work, then studying for your A-Level will be tough to do alongside a full-time job.
-Also, it will be extremely unlikely to study for the A Level during your degree, as your degree is more important and overreaches the A Level anyway.
+Also, it will be extremely unlikely to study for the A Level during your degree, as your degree is more important and overrides the A Level anyway.

 Students should consider re-sitting their A Levels if Clearing doesn’t work out for them, and they decide to take a gap year (learn more – should you go on a gap year?).
 However, there are lots of options and scenarios to think about, and individuals can speak to their teachers, family and personal tutors about the possibility or re-sitting their subject.

 Students can decide to spend three years at their further education college or sixth form, but this decision should be made months before the end of the second year.
 This decision also requires a lot of thought and planning.
-Not all sixth form or colleges offer students the chance to stay on an extra year, and this could be down to courses available and a number of new students they receive each year.
+Not all sixth form or colleges offer students the chance to stay on an extra year, and this could be down to the courses available and the number of new students they receive each year.

 Students may wish to stay on for an extra year because they started new AS levels during the second year, and wish to continue them on to receive full A Levels.
-It could be their career path has changed dramatically, and they need different qualifications, which they can either study for the AS and A2 at the same time or because they need to re-sit an exam.
+It could be that their career path has changed dramatically, and they need different qualifications, which they can either study for the AS and A2 at the same time or because they need to re-sit an exam.
 There are many reasons to study a third year at college, but not many students do it.

 Join the 75,000 students that have already found their future career by taking our short 60-second degree quiz.
 Find out what you're like and what you could do, by discovering your strengths, personality, what you're passionate about, and some jobs and degree subjects that may be perfect for you!Take Uni Degree Quiz